TNO/knowledge-engine/docs/01_concept.md

 Since all smart connectors need to know about each other to exchange knowledge, they need a way to know of each other.
 The current solution implements this with a centralized knowledge directory.
-The knowledge directory is aware of all smart connectors and their knowledge IOs.
+The knowledge directory is aware of all smart connectors and their knowledge Interactions.

 ## Rules